 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-Research activity in the school is organised into three research themes: cognitive processes; brain, behaviour and health; and decision-making and rationality.
-Within each theme, there are a set of focused research groups.
-An important feature of this research structure is the extent of collaboration across research groups and across the three themes.
-All groups address fundamental questions as well as looking at the impact of their work more broadly in industry, healthcare, education and society.
-Across these thematic research groups the school has particular and growing strengths in computational neuroscience and neuropsychology.
+Research activity in the school is organised into two research themes: Cognitive Processes and Brain, Behaviour and Health.
+Within each theme, there is a set of focused research groups.
+An important feature of this research structure is the extent of collaboration across research groups and across the themes.
+All groups address fundamental questions and look at the impact of their work more broadly in industry, healthcare, education and society.
+Across these thematic research groups, there are particular strengths in computational neuroscience and neuropsychology.

 Focused research groups in cognitive processes are:

 - Developmental (includes the Bristol Cognitive Development Centre and Bristol Autism Research Group)